 - Asphalt - Concrete - Pavers - i.
-Applicability - Pervious pavement can be used in areas such as parking lanes along residential streets, low-volume residential drives and access roads, driveways, sidewalks, bike lanes and other paths or trails, emergency and utility maintenance roads, and parking lots that are not High Vehicle Traffic Areas (see Section 3.3.7, Volume III, DOE Manual). - When pervious pavement is managing its own footprint only (e.g., additional runoff not directed to it), it can be used in areas with infiltration rates as low as 0.1 inches per hour. - Grass pavers can be used in recreational or open spaces that are subject to occasional vehicle traffic (e.g., maintenance vehicles or in fire lanes). - Slopes must be less than five (5) percent for pervious asphalt, six (6) percent for pervious concrete, and ten (10) percent for pervious paver systems.
+Applicability - Pervious pavement can be used in areas such as parking lanes along residential streets, low-volume residential drives and access roads, driveways, sidewalks, bike lanes and other paths or trails, emergency and utility maintenance roads, and parking lots that are not High Vehicle Traffic Areas (see Section 3.3.7, Volume III, DOE Manual). - When pervious pavement is managing its own footprint only (e.g., additional runoff not directed to it), it can be used in areas with infiltration rates as low as 0.1 inches per hour. - Grass or gravel pavers can be used in recreational or open spaces that are subject to occasional vehicle traffic (e.g., maintenance vehicles or in fire lanes). - Slopes must be less than five (5) percent for pervious asphalt, six (6) percent for pervious concrete, and ten (10) percent for pervious paver systems.
 Interceptor infiltration trenches or check dams must be installed for slopes greater than two (2) percent (See Standard Detail NDP-15). - ii.
-Limitations - Requires special construction practices to reduce compaction and siltation of the underlying soils. - Underlying soils must be analyzed by a qualified engineer for load bearing. - Pervious pavement materials shall be designed by a qualified engineer to provide the required structural support for the intended uses.
+Limitations - Requires special construction practices to reduce compaction and siltation of the underlying soils. - If the pervious pavement system will be installed in an area subject to vehicle traffic, the underlying soils must be analyzed by a qualified engineer for load bearing capacity. - Pervious pavement materials shall be designed by a qualified engineer to provide the required structural support for the intended uses.
+Certain manufacturers may have pre-engineered systems that do not require additional engineering.